dragonflyoss/console/CONTRIBUTING.md

 > WE ARE LOOKING FORWARD TO ANY PR FROM YOU.

-Since you are ready to improve Dragonfly with a PR, we suggest you could take a look at the PR rules here.
+Since you are ready to improve Dragonfly Console with a PR, we suggest you could take a look at the PR rules here.

 - [Workspace Preparation](#workspace-preparation)